0xcert/framework/docs/guide/atomic-orders.md

 # Atomic orders

-If you want to exchange assets with someone in a trustless way without a third party involvement and no risk of asset loss, atomic orders are the way to go.
+If you want to exchange assets with someone in a trustless way without a third party involvement and with no risk of asset loss, atomic orders are the way to go.

-Atomic order is a way of creating an atomic swap within the 0xcert framework.
+Atomic order is a way of creating an atomic swap within the 0xcert Framework.
 It is a set of instructions for what you will execute in a single mutation and with only two possible results.
 Either the mutation will succeed and all participants will receive their assets, or the mutation will fail and the operation will return to its starting point.

 ## How it works

-Atomic swap operation is always an order between a maker and a taker side, and multiple parties can represent either side.
+Atomic swap operation is always an order between a maker and a taker, and multiple parties can represent either side.
 A maker is the one who creates an order, signs it and sends it to the taker, who in turn executes the order and pays the execution fee.

 Multiple actions can be performed in such a manner.
 For now, you can transfer assets, transfer values, and create new assets.
 Using atomic orders provides multiple advantages apart from trustlessness and safety.
 With them, you can delegate paying storage fees to another user as well as delegate the time when a mutation should be made.

 The 0xcert Framework provides automatization to ensure that a specific agreement between multiple parties is reached.
 There are only two possible endpoints for an atomic swap:

-* Successful completion of a trade for all parties or
+* Successful completion of the trade for all parties involved or
 * Abolition of the process and returning to the starting point if the swap operation encounters issues in its settlement.

 There is no middle ground for an atomic swap outcome which reduces the possibility of one party taking unfair advantage over the other.